I help people reclaim the freedom to move well again to stay active doing the things you enjoy doing.

 A Life-Long Interest in Fitness and Wellness

-I have explored the fitness and wellness path all my life and have devoted myself to actively working in this industry for the past 28 years and have seen many trends come and go.
-The key to living long, staying fit and being happy includes a personal formula that encompasses the body, mind, heart and soul, with gradual progression to ensure successful integration and sustainability.
+I have explored the fitness and wellness path all my life and have devoted myself to actively working in this industry for the past 30 years and have seen many trends come and go.
+The key to living long, staying fit and being happy includes a personal formula that encompasses the body, mind, heart and soul.
+After living with pain in my body for a long time, I needed to make movement fun again.
+Recovering from stress and injury requires a gradual and steady progression to allow the body to restore its natural balance.

 A Happier, Healthier, More Holistic Life

 After many years of searching and trying all kinds of fitness and nutrition regimens and being too hard on myself, I finally discovered a healthy balance that feels just right.
 It doesn't always mean it is easy to make the right choices all the time, I am not perfect!
-Although I do make my well-being a priority because I prefer feeling uplifted and energized.
+Although I do make my well-being a priority because I prefer feeling good in my body.
+Being healthy and resilient means being able to surf the ebbs and flows of life.

-I have learned to honour my body, trust its wisdom and have a better understanding of what it is asking for, from the right type of activity to the most nourishing and healing foods along with balancing mentally stimulating time with quiet meditative moments.
+I have learned to honor my heart and my body and make my well-being a priority.
+I learned how to tune in to my inner wisdom and have a better understanding of what my body is asking for; from the right type of activity to the most nourishing and healing foods along with balancing mentally stimulating time with quiet meditative moments to honor my heart's whispers.

 Each day is different, some days I know I need to step up the intensity of my exercise regimen and business projects and other days I need to dial it down and practice more inner listening which always sparks my creative flame.
 Like Yin and Yang, we need both.
 This way of being assists in living a happier, healthier more holistic life.